Anaesthesia

 Our dedicated, specialist-led veterinary anaesthesia team is here to support your pet if they need sedation, pain relief or a general anaesthetic during investigation, treatment or surgery.

-Our anaesthesia and analgesia specialist Liz Leece leads the dedicated team supervising and managing your pet and providing a personalised plan specific to their needs.
+Our anaesthesia and analgesia specialist team supervise and manage your pet and provide a personalised plan specific to their needs.

 All patients are monitored closely during their anaesthetic by our highly qualified team using hi-tech equipment as needed for their individual risk or procedure: